Decorated Yards, Walk-Through Mazes, Performances & Other Amateur Attractions

 Tremendously spooky haunted house in Santa Monica, west of Los Angeles, near the ocean, featuring incredible special effects.
 Both the front yard and the back yard are haunted; plus there are numerous manifestations peeking out the windows of the house.
 Click here for more information.

 MARY AND MARC DOTEN’S SPOOK HOUSE

 1785 E. Orange Grove Boulevard Pasadena, CA 91104

 DATES & HOURS: Starts at dusk on Halloween night of odd-numbered years.
-For those of you who flunked math, this means there should be a haunt in 2013.
+For those of you who flunked math, this means there should be no haunt in 2014.

 DESCRIPTION: An expansive Halloween yard haunted loaded with tombstones and decorative lights.
 A few sound effects enhance the cemetery feel, but the tone is mostly jokey (with gravestone markers for Bush and Michael Bolton).
 Passing through an arch, you take the long walk toward the house, accompanied by a silent figure in a gas mask.
 The front of the house is even more elaborately decorated with bones, an angle skeleton, and wafts of fog.
 The costumes proprietors guard the door, scaring those who look strong enough to take it but receiving the children amiably enough.
 Before you take your candy and leave, don’t forget to glance through the front door: the inside of the house is just as haunted as the outside, including some lovely miniature pieces above the fireplace mantle.